rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Christine Tran (Grinnellians)

-1. Posse, revisited.

-1. Naming week 14, revisited.

-1. Dad jokes, revisited.
-(Misc)

-1. How Grinnell has changed in twenty years, revisited.

-1. Maybe I should have used a 'blogging platform.
-(Or 'the form of this site', revisited.)

-1. Feeling fortunate, revisited.

-1. Thinking the best of others, revisited.

-1. Convocation, revisited.
-(Some others share my opinions.
-Others do not.
-That's not surprising.
-I still think we should have weekly convocation.
-Here's a plan for doing so.)

 1. Why a good CS education includes much more than CS (for current students).

 1. Times and Dates - format thereof.